A Framework for Robust Lossy Compression of Heavy-Tailed Sources: Introduction

 \section{Introduction}

-In 1959, Shannon introduced source coding with a fidelity criterion~\cite{shannon1959coding}, also known as rate-distortion theory or lossy data compression.
+\IEEEPARstart{I}{n} 1959, Shannon introduced source coding with a fidelity criterion~\cite{shannon1959coding}, also known as rate-distortion theory or lossy data compression.
 At its core, rate-distortion theory investigates the optimal trade-off between a given source's compression rate and the incurred distortion between that source and its reconstructed version.
 In his paper~\cite{shannon1959coding}, Shannon studied discrete alphabets and posited that everything could be extended to continuous alphabets with appropriate adjustments.
 Subsequently, a more elaborate treatment of the rate-distortion theory for continuous alphabets was made in~\cite{BERGER1968254} and more recently in~\cite{Polyanskiy_Wu_2024}.
-Naturally, rate-distortion theory proves beneficial across various domains when one has certain continuous measurements, as it aids in determining the attainability of a given rate of compression under some prescribed distortion, and vice versa.
-Applications include for example identifying the fundamental limit on how much a machine learning model can be compressed~\cite{gao2019rate}.
-Another application can be found in~\cite{7728150} where the authors show how several stimulus-response curves that are frequently observed in biological signaling pathways arise naturally as the optimal decision strategy based on rate-distortion theory.
+Naturally, rate-distortion theory proves beneficial across various domains when one has certain continuous measurements, as it aids in determining the attainability of a given rate of compression under some prescribed distortion and vice versa.
+Applications include, for example, identifying the fundamental limit on how much a machine learning model can be compressed~\cite{gao2019rate}.
+Another application can be found in~\cite{7728150} where the authors show, based on rate-distortion theory, how several stimulus-response curves that are frequently observed in biological signaling pathways arise naturally as the optimal decision strategy.